Broken Clocks

 "Broken Clocks" is a song by the American singer SZA.
 The song was originally released as the first promotional single on June 2, 2017, from her debut studio album, Ctrl.
 It was later sent to urban contemporary radio as the album's fourth single on January 9, 2018.
 "Broken Clocks" was written by SZA and producer ThankGod4Cody.
 It samples "West", which was written by River Tiber, Frank Dukes, and Daniel Caesar and performed by the former.
 SZA performed the song at the 60th Annual Grammy Awards.

 Background

 The song was released a week ahead of the album's release, as a promotional single on mainstream music platforms.
 "Broken Clocks" is a follow-up to the songs "Drew Barrymore" and "Love Galore", both of which were released from SZA's album, Ctrl.

 Music video

 The music video for "Broken Clocks" was co-directed by SZA and Dave Free, and was released on March 30, 2018.
 The video features SZA at a summer camp in the wilderness.
 As the song comes to a close, the camera cuts to SZA as a stripper, lying unconscious on the bathroom floor of a strip club, following an altercation with another woman.
+The video features cameo appearances from SZA's TDE label-mates Ab-Soul, Jay Rock, Schoolboy Q and Isaiah Rashad.